Instant Pot Pinto Beans

 Pressure cooking already reduces that time significantly, but you can cook them in as little as 15 minutes on High if you still prefer to soak them first.

 Absolutely!
-This makes a nice big pot, so you can easily reduce the amount if you only want to make a pound at a time.
+This pinto beans pressure cooker recipe makes a nice big pot, so you can easily reduce the amount if you only want to make a pound at a time.

 I like to use a blend of New Mexico chile powder, cumin, smoked paprika, and black pepper for a Mexican-inspired flavor.

-The dish is flavorful enough to eat alone but seasoned perfectly for a variety of Tex Mex meals.
+These Instant Pot pinto beans are flavorful enough to eat alone but seasoned perfectly for a variety of Tex-Mex meals.

 You could also lean heavily into tomato and molasses flavors, along with plenty of pork, for a number of baked bean recipes.